What Makes a Healthy School?

 Menstrual Hygiene Management

 Every girls bathroom has a changing room, trashcans, and pads so young girls can feel confident about going to school.
-By incorporating female hygiene curriculum into class lessons, students help destigmatize menstruation, creating a safer space for everyone to learn.
+By incorporating female hygiene curriculum into class lessons, teachers help destigmatize menstruation, creating a safer space for everyone to learn.